 ssh -L 24602:localhost:6006 mrcslws@lambda4.mycompany.com &

 then you would navigate to "localhost:24601" and "localhost:24602".
 This works, but it's not a great experience, and it's not reliable; for example, the connection often breaks if you close your laptop.
+Additionally, many would consider it insecure, because almost any app or user of your device can now access this port, without needing your SSH credentials.

 Hope you like it!
 And feel free to .